What are copepods?

 Live copepods are small crustaceans that can be used as live food for saltwater aquarium fishes, corals and other invertebrates.

-Almost any marine aquarium will benefit from the addition of copepods, but tanks with mandarin fish, anthias and seahorses may well require the regular addition of copepods for optimal results.
-Aquarists that maintain refugium as a part of their overall system should definitely add copepods directly to their refugium on a regular basis.
+Almost any marine aquarium will benefit from the addition of copepods, but aquariums with mandarin fish, anthias and seahorses may require regular copepods for optimal results.
+Aquarists that maintain a refugium as part of their overall system should regularly add copepods to their refugium.

-We do not recommend storing live copepods once they arrive and do not guarantee the live foods after the delivery date.
-(Live copepods should be decanted on the day of delivery).
+We do not recommend storing live copepods once they arrive, as we do not guarantee live foods after delivery.
+(Live copepods should be fed on the day of delivery).

-We stock Harpacticoids copepods (Tigriopus Californicus) which are the most commonly available copepods on the market today.
+We stock Harpacticoids copepods (Tigriopus Californicus), the most commonly available copepods on the market today.
 They are substrate-dwelling copepods ("benthic" copepods).
-They feed on micro algae, detritus and even flake fish food.
+They feed on microalgae, detritus and even flake fish food.
 Some harpacticoids are cannibalistic and will eat other copepods if no other food source is present in the aquarium.
-Because of its size and abundance, this species of copepod (Tigriopus Californicus) is garded as the insect of the sea.
-This creature is generally very small, from 1-3 mm in size as adults.
+Because of its size and abundance, this species of copepod (Tigriopus Californicus) is regarded as the insect of the sea.
+This creature is generally tiny, from 1-3 mm in size, as adults.

-They are cylindrically shaped, and have a segmented body (head, thorax, abdomen) though no noticeable division between body regions (Powlik 1966).
+They are cylindrically shaped and have a segmented body (head, thorax, abdomen) though no noticeable division between body regions (Powlik 1966).
 Each segment of the body has a pair of legs.
 They use their 'legs' to propel themselves through the water in short rapid jerks.
-They have 2 pairs of long feathered antennae, a chitin us exoskeleton and a single eye in the middle of their head, this simple eye can only differentiate between light and dark.
+They have two pairs of long feathered antennae, a chitin us exoskeleton and a single eye in the middle of their head; this simple eye can only differentiate between light and dark.

 Over time, the population of the copepods in your aquarium will decline as they are grazed by the corals, anemones, fish and shrimp in the tank.

-Adding copepods to your aquarium will help corals enormously as they expand their feeding tentacles out at night.
-A wide range of small fishes from mandarin fish, wrasses & scooter blennies will be plump and seemingly always on the prowl for the next bite.
+Adding copepods to your aquarium will help corals enormously as they expand their feeding tentacles at night.
+A wide range of small fishes, from mandarin fish, wrasses & scooter blennies, will be plump and seemingly always on the prowl for the next bite.
 Nuisance microalgae will be under tight control.
 There will be a significant reduction in the accumulation of detritus.
 Live rock and sand will have an overall cleaner appearance.